 The Pilates Reformer is the primary piece of equipment designed by Joseph Pilates.
 It is used in private sessions and small group settings alike.
 Although the design has gone through some modern revisions the essence of the machine has remained the same.
-The reformer provides resistance for some 500 + Pilates exercises designed … Read more
+The reformer provides resistance for some 500 + Pilates exercises designed to coordinate and strengthen … Read more

 This article is addressed to movement instructors but is also intended to be helpful to anyone seeking information about piriformis syndrome and sciatica.